How To Join A Lodge

 Ionic Lodge

 Named after one of the orders of architecture, Ionic Lodge was instituted on December 9, 1913, in Westboro.
-Recently this lodge has gained a reputation for excellence in ritual work and for its remarkable social events.
+Recently this Lodge has gained a reputation for excellence in ritual work and for its remarkable social events.

-Ashlar Lodge No. 564
+Ashlar Lodge

-With interest in Masonry reaching a high point after World War I, a number of new lodges were instituted in Ottawa to meet that demand.
+With interest in Masonry reaching a high point after World War I, a number of new Lodges were instituted in Ottawa to meet that demand.
 Ashlar Lodge was contituted in October 9, 1920 and will soon celebrate its centennial year.

-Bytown Lodge No. 721
+Bytown Lodge

-As one of our younger lodges (constituted and consecrated on October 2, 1970), Bytown lodge proudly carries Ottawa's former name.
-Located in Westboro, its meetings are very interesting and the lodge - known as "The Friendly Lodge", always makes its visitors feel welcome.
+As one of our younger Lodges (constituted and consecrated on October 2, 1970), Bytown Lodge proudly carries Ottawa's former name.
+Located in Westboro, its meetings are very interesting and the Lodge - known as "The Friendly Lodge", always makes its visitors feel welcome.